-Keep in mind that every person is different, which means stress will affect each individual to a varying degree.
-However, this article will specifically focus on stress and weight gain.
+Keep in mind that every individual is unique, therefore stress has a different impact on each person.
+However, this post will concentrate on the relationship between stress and weight gain.

 Why Is Your Weight Fluctuating?

 When your body is under a lot of stress, it releases adrenaline and cortisol.
 Although the former decreases your appetite, once it wears off, the latter takes control.
 The simplest way to explain the effects of cortisol is that it makes you crave unhealthy food.
-Additionally, it suppresses the functions of your digestive, as well as your immune and reproductive systems.
+Additionally, it suppresses digestive processes, as well as inhibiting immune and reproductive systems.
 There are also clear ties between stress, anxiety, and depression, which may also influence your activity level, eating behavior, and sleep patterns.

 Unhealthy Eating Habits

 There are several reasons your weight may be fluctuating during a stressful time.
 For example, if you’re feeling stressed, chances are you’re not exactly focusing on developing healthy eating habits.
 Some people lose their appetite, whereas others tend to overeat as a way of self-soothing.